 Such marriages may become temporarily dysfunctional due to financial issues, health issues, children, spiritual differences, interference by in-laws, social disagreements, and so on.
 In these situations, yes, you can save your marriage during separation.

 The separation period can serve as a makeover factory where you work on yourself and come back afresh, a functional person.
 Apart from keeping hope during the separation, you also have to be prepared to put in the work necessary to make your marriage work the second time around.

 Separation should not be treated as a garage where you dump your issues and get back together.
 If you want to use the separation phase as an opportunity to salvage your marital bond, you have to work on transforming your speech, actions and behavior so that you can go back and try earnestly and honestly.

 Just because you’ve both managed to get through marriage separation and decided to give things another go doesn’t mean it’s going to be all rainbows and butterflies henceforth.
 You’ve merely taken the first step toward rebuilding bridges, and it’s important to know the floor plan before you dive in headfirst.
 Let’s take a look at how to rebuild your marriage during a separation, so you don’t let miscommunication and jilted expectations get in the way again.

 Related Reading: Trial Separation Checklist – Do’s And Don’ts

-Don’t let thoughts and emotions like ‘we love each other and can’t live without each other’ or ‘we have children and don’t want to throw away the life we built together’ govern your decision to get back together prematurely.
+Don’t let thoughts and emotions like “We love each other and can’t live without each other” or “We have children and don’t want to throw away the life we built together” govern your decision to get back together prematurely.
 You already knew these things and yet something caused you to separate.
 As time goes on, the same problems will cause resentment in your marriage.